sawyerWeld/Graphics/README.md

 Currently thinking about:
 Real space vs. pixel space.
 I think I need to store a global transition matrix that maps from the first to the later.

+How to test features robustly.
+I think I may implement a 2d array as a screen buffer that is created when I call the createwindow method and written to when i call the pt() method.